 - Apache ActiveMQ.

 Since the transaction mediator is implemented using JTA you need to have a JTA provider.
-We will be using JBoss Application Server (which implements the transaction support through Arjuna TS) as the JTA provider, so we will have to deploy WSO2 ESB in JBoss Application server(AS).
-Apache Derby as the database server.
+We will be using JBoss Application Server (JBoss AS), which implements the transaction support through Arjuna TS, as the JTA provider, so we will have to deploy WSO2 ESB in JBoss AS.
+Use Apache Derby as the database server.
 The References section contain the links to download the required softwares.

 JBoss server and the Derby database server support the characteristics mentioned above.